oigbokwe73/Data-Ingestion-Azure-Service-Bus-To-SQL/README.md

 2. Azure Storage triggers an Event Grid notification when the file is uploaded.
 3. Event Grid sends a message to the Service Bus queue.
 4. The Function App processes the file, validates the data, and inserts it into the SQL Database.
-5. Faculty members access the updated contact list via a web portal integrated with the Azure SQL Database.
+5. Faculty members access the updated contact list via a web portal via and api integrated with the Azure SQL Database.

 This solution ensures a robust, scalable, and automated system for managing college contact information effectively.
 #  Data Ingestion into Azure Service Bus To SQL